Discover more from Product Life

 Now with the logistics out of the way, let me start sharing some advice.

 I made hundreds of resumes during my job hunt.
 I’ve also read dozens of guides and articles on how to write the best one.
 I want to share my general philosophy on resumes and then more details on each section.
-Finally, I’ll share my favourite article for making a killer resume.
+If you need more help, I’ll share some resources that I wish I had when applying.

 Bad bullet point: Managed various social media channels for a multinational firm by being proactive, hard-working and excellent at communication.